samover/CV/README.md

 Personality and Interests
 --------------------------
+* Fast Learner: my coding projects are the result of only three months learning; imagine what I can do in a year
 * Problem solver: when faced with a problem, will not rest till it is solved
 * Geocacher: the perfect mix of hiking and technology
 * Science Fiction Fan: dreaming of a better future filled with awesome tech